BranAndSceolan/SSE-Notes/README.md

     * go into the backend directory ``cd backend``
     * execute the docker-compose file in the root directory using env-variables. ``env $(cat ../.env) docker-compose up``
     * start the server using nodemon (script should cause nodemon to use env-Variables): ``npm start``

   * replace old development build:
     * make all changes you would like to use for the .env file
     * take down current containers and volumes ``docker-compose down --volumes``
     * remove images to ensure the database is going to be recreated ``docker rmi postgres notes/postgres adminer``
     * create and start new containers and volumes: ``env $(cat ../.env) docker-compose up``
     * start the server using nodemon (script should cause nodemon to use env-Variables): ``npm start``

+  * build for deployment
+    * make a .env file with all environment variables you would like to use for deployment. ***Use NODE_ENV=deployment****
+    * if there is already a lib directory in root, remove it
+    * build using your new .env file (here we are assuming a file .devEnv in the project root) : ``env $(cat ../.devEnv) npm run build``
+    * the compiled code will be placed in a lib directory in the project root

 ## Tests
   * backend